fkfouri/fkfouri/README.md

 ### Hi there 👋

+🌱 I’m currently learning more about the Data, how to understand it, how to extract knowledge from it, how to construct optimized pipelines, how to aggregate value in a business, how to build a future base on data driven.

+I have a vision that the I.T.
+(Information Techonology) means to use all technologies needs to provide and support the knowledge hierarchy like a jorney to elevate the comprehend of context from data to wisdom.
+If the techonology isn't used fot this maybe it is a E.T.
+(EntertainmentTechonology).

 <!--
 **fkfouri/fkfouri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.